Physical Education (PE)

 In years 5 and 6 children attend residential trips where they participate in a programme of outdoor challenge activities such as: orienteering, archery, climbing and abseiling, woodland skills, high ropes and team challenge courses.

-- Children are encouraged to be physically active for sustained periods of time both in PE lessons and within their playtimes.
+- Children are physically active for sustained periods of time both in PE lessons and within their playtimes.

-- Children are inspired by PE lessons and extra-curricular sports clubs and enjoy being physically active.
-Our pupil surveys/voice tell us how much our pupils enjoy PE.
+- Children are inspired by PE lessons and extra-curricular sports clubs and enjoy being physically active inside and outside of school.
+(Our pupil surveys reveal how much our pupils enjoy PE.)

 - Children understand the benefits of a healthy lifestyle, how it affects their well-being and how it supports their health and fitness